Azure/avshub/content/workshop-guide/module-2/module-2-task-2/index.md

 2. cloudadmin@vsphere.local is the local vCenter user for AVS, keep this handy.
 3. You can copy the Admin password to your clipboard and keep it handy as well.

-> Please access your own Bastion VM created at the beginning of the exercises.
+> Please access your own Jumpbox VM created at the beginning of the exercises.

 > Navigate to the Azure portal and connect to your Jumpbox.